|

 accordingly.

-This buttstock is hefty both in weight and profile, and
+This half stock is hefty both in weight and profile, and

 therein lay the clues to how the firearm presented when

-it was whole.
+it was complete.
 The wide profile of the butt, the brass

 reinforcing bands along both sides of the butt plate and